Dionid/davidshekunts_blog/content/blog/encyclopedia-domain-driven-design-light-what-is-it-and-why/index.md

 ![Domain Driven Design Light](./dddl.png)

 # DDD and DDD Light
-DDD and DDD Light - is the experience of the best solutions of many architects and developers, who faced the same problems due to the growth of their projects.
+`Domain Driven Design (DDD)` and `Domain Driven Design Light (DDDL)` - are the set of the best solutions of many architects and developers, who faced the same problems due to the growth of their projects.

-The main goal of DDD and DDD Light is to reduce the complexity of modifying existing and introducing new functionality with the growth of the application.
+The main goal of `DDD` and `DDD Light` is to reduce the complexity of modifying existing and introducing new functionality with the growth of the application.

 ![Maintainability problem](./maintanability.jpg)

 # Difference between DDD Light and DDD

-DDD Light (DDDL) removes many of the concepts of standard DDD in favor of speed of development and faster entry of new team members (both developers and managers) into the process, which allows you to use it even when writing MVPs.
+`DDDL` removes many of the concepts of standard `DDD` in favor of speed of development and faster entry of new team members (both developers and managers) into the process, which allows you to use it even when writing MVPs.

-To be even more precise, DDDL is a set of plug & play concepts.
+To be even more precise, `DDDL` is a set of plug & play concepts.
 Choose exactly those that you like, use them for health, learn to apply different concepts for different tasks.

 # DDDL components
-There are two components: (1) Design and (2) Implementation.
+There are two components: (1) `Design` and (2) `Implementation`.

 ## Design
-The main idea of the DDD approach is the ability to quickly penetrate into the context of a business, communicate effectively and solve business problems.
+The main idea of the `DDD` approach is the ability to quickly penetrate into the context of a business, communicate effectively and solve business problems.

 We will definitely touch upon the topic of analyzing the project and creating from this very